Bredon Homology of Partition Complexes: Fixed point spaces of

+We assert that this inclusion has a left adjoint.
+Indeed, if $V$ is central in~$H$, then any partition $\lambda$ that is stabilized by $H$ has the property that $\orbit{\lambda}{V}$ is also stabilized by~$H$.
+Provided that $\orbit{\lambda}{V}$ is always proper, a routine check shows that the functor $\lambda\mapsto\orbit{\lambda}{V}$ is left adjoint to the inclusion~\eqref{equation: intersection inclusion}.
+Hence~\eqref{equation: intersection inclusion} induces an equivalence on nerves.
+However, the left side has an initial object, namely the partition of $\n$ by the orbits of~$V$, which is fixed by $H$ because $V$ is central in~$H$.
+Therefore $\left(\Pcal_{n}\right)_{\orb{V}}\cap \left(\Pcal_{n}\right)^{H}$ has contractible nerve, which finishes the proof. \end{proof}

+\begin{remark*} Interpreting Lemma~\ref{lemma: categorical retraction} in the case $n=p$ is slightly pedantic.
+The only $p$-subgroup of $\Sigma_{p}$ is $H=\integers/p$, and the available candidate for $V$ is $H$ itself.
+One proper partition is fixed by $V$, namely the discrete partition, but $V$ acts transitively on its classes.
+Hence the hypothesis of Lemma~\ref{lemma: categorical retraction} is not satisfied, and we do not conclude that $\left(\Pcal_{p}\right)^{H}$ is contractible.
+And, indeed, $\left(\Pcal_{p}\right)^{H}$ is the empty set. \end{remark*}

 To prove that $H$ is elementary abelian in Proposition~\ref{proposition: bad subgroups}, we need a little group theory.
-Given a finite group $H$, let $H/p$ be the maximal elementary abelian $p$-quotient of $H$, i.e., the quotient of $H$ by the normal subgroup generated by commutators and $p$-th powers.
-Let $Z_{p}(H)$ be the maximal elementary abelian $p$-subgroup of the center of $H$.
+Given a $p$-group $H$, let $\Phi(H)$ be the Frattini subgroup of~$H$, i.e., $\Phi(H)$ is the normal subgroup generated by commutators and $p$-th powers.
+Note that any homomorphism from $H$ to an elementary abelian $p$-group factors through the quotient group~$H/\Phi(H)$.
+The following lemma is standard.